This Mandarin Chicken is a healthier take on your favourite takeout dish. Plus, it has the most delicious sauce ever!

 - Flour – use your favourite gluten-free flour instead.

-- Sunflower oil – swap out for another neutral cooking oil such as avocado oil.
+- Sunflower oil – swap out for another neutral cooking oil such as avocado or vegetable oil.

 - Green onions – leave this garnish off altogether if you don’t have any on hand.